Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 for letters.

-These default classes are fairly basic in terms of layout and design, in order to make them easier to customise by adding packages, which are the style and layout plug-ins that LATEX uses to let you automate formatting and change the design of your documents.
+These default classes are fairly basic in terms of layout and design, but perfectly suitable for drafts or to get your document up to speed quickly.
+In order to make them easier to customise you can add packages, which are the style and layout plug-ins that LATEX uses to let you automate formatting and change the design of your documents.
 Packages and classes are explained in more detail in Chapter 3 ‘Plugins and support’ below.

 The article class in particular can be used for almost any short piece of typesetting by simply omitting the titling, changing the layout, and adding the relevant packages — like we saw in the Quick Start document in § 1.4 above.